Can you get a mortgage on benefits? – what you need to know

 How do mortgage lenders assess homebuyers on benefits?

-Not all lenders will assess your application in the same way, so one of the key factors in achieving success is to source the best lender for your circumstances.
-Some lenders take a very supportive and inclusive approach to mortgage lending for those on low incomes as well as those in receipt of benefits.
+Not all lenders will assess your application in the same way, so one of the key factors in achieving mortgage success is to source the best lender for your circumstances.
+Some lenders take a very supportive and inclusive approach to mortgage lending for people with low incomes as well as those who receive benefits.

 Perhaps more importantly, lenders have different requirements when it comes to the amount of your benefit income that can be used as proof of income when assessing your mortgage application.
 While some lenders are happy to consider all of your benefit income when assessing your affordability for the mortgage, others may only consider a percentage of your income from benefits.